tkubica12/azure-networking-lab/README.md

 ## Check web farm is exposed via reverse proxy
-Obtain reverse proxy public IP (IP of App Gateway or public IP of LB in front of 3rd party VMs) curl publicip:8080
+Obtain reverse proxy public IP (IP of App Gateway or public IP of LB in front of 3rd party VMs)

-## Test IaaS to PaaS secure connection via Service Endpoint
+## Test IaaS to PaaS secure connection via Private Link
 Make sure you are not able to access your SQL server from jump server or your laptop over Internet.
 SQL server name is generated and it will be different in your case:

+ssh tomas@10.0.16.4 (jump to app1)
 /opt/mssql-tools/bin/sqlcmd -S tomas-dbsrv-bl5uwshgpcmcw.database.windows.net -U tomas -P Azure12345678

-It should be possible from app1 VM due to service endpoint. ssh tomas@10.0.16.4 (jump to app1) /opt/mssql-tools/bin/sqlcmd -S tomas-dbsrv-bl5uwshgpcmcw.database.windows.net -U tomas -P Azure12345678